 Updating structured vocabularies: a necessary but difficult task

-Structured vocabularies (lexicons, dictionaries, thesauri, taxonomies…) play an important role in many applications when it comes to organizing or making information accessible.
+Structured vocabularies (lexicons, dictionaries, thesauri, taxonomies…) and, more broadly, knowledge bases, play an important role in many applications when it comes to organizing or making information accessible.

 A good example is the famous medical MeSH thesaurus that facilitates the search and access to medical articles.
 Enriching scientific content with MeSH terms ensures that an article on a specific topic, for example “Type 2 Sugar Diabetes”, can be found even if the author has used one of the many synonyms for this disease such as “NIDDM” or “Adult Onset Diabetes Mellitus“.

 Let’s take for example the field of legal intelligence: Every company must respect the law and comply with regulations.
 For an information professional, it is essential to be informed of relevant information in the legislative, regulatory, jurisprudential and even doctrinal fields.